openbible-io/en_ust/README.md

 For many language, this is a clearer way of expressing the message that Romans 2:24 intends to communicate.

-**When you edit or translate the UST, you must not use any passive voice constructions.**
+**When editing the UST or translating it into another GL, you must not use any passive voice constructions.**

 #### Abstract Nouns